 Pneumatic retinopexy can repair retinal detachment and restore your vision.
 Treatment involves creating a small gas bubble within the eye, which pushes the retina back into its proper position for reattachment.
 Retinal detachment is an especially dangerous eye condition because it can lead to permanent vision loss if left untreated.
-Drs.
-Sean C. Lalin and Lee M. Angioletti provide pneumatic retinopexy for retinal detachment at their offices in Morristown, Hackettstown, and Phillipsburg.
+Dr. Sean C. Lalin provides pneumatic retinopexy for retinal detachment at his offices in Morristown and Hackettstown.
 If you are experiencing any symptoms of retinal detachment, contact Retina & Eye Specialists of New Jersey immediately.

 Pneumatic Retinopexy: A Small Air Bubble Can Make a Big Difference

 The retina consists of photosensitive tissue that lines the back inner surface of the eye.
 When light passes through the cornea and crystalline lens, it is focused on the retina.
 Next, the light is converted into neural signals that travel through the optic nerve to the brain, which interprets the signals as images.
 The retina is attached to supportive tissues containing blood vessels that supply it with oxygen-rich blood.
 Without the support of these tissues, your retina gradually begins to die.